earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/use-data-for-science/2016-12-06-floods-03-precip-discharge-data.md

 ## Exploring Flood Damage

-In the previous lesson, we looked at visible damage caused by the 2013 floods.
+In the previous lesson, we

+1. Looked at visible damage caused by the 2013 floods using Google Earth imagery and
+2. Explored an extremely well written report on the floods identifying things that may make the report better.

-However, what actually caused that damage?
-We refer to causes of disturbance events like floods as DRIVERS in science.
-In this lesson we will explore some data that begins to quantify some of the drivers of the 2013 Colorado floods.
+In this lesson you will explore two of the  drivers of the flood and associated flood impacts.
+A **driver** is a cause of a disturbance events.

 <figure>
  <a href="{{ site.url }}/images/courses/earth-analytics/document-your-science/intro-co-floods/N_St_Vrain_before_after_CreditBoulderCo.jpg">